 - Blue: this is the palace route, bordering the Hofburg, then out to, for example, Belvedere and Schönbrunn.

-- Green: a special tour out to Hundertwasserhaus.
+- Hundertwasser: a special tour out to Hundertwasserhaus.

-Basic 24 hour tickets cover the red and blue routes and a walking tour.
-The 48 hour option also includes the green route and a night tour.
-The 72 hour option adds a further bonus – a river cruise.
+Basic 24-hour tickets cover the red and blue routes.
+The 48 hour option also includes the Hundertwasser route and a walking tour.
+The 72 hour option adds a further bonus – a night tour.

 Certain Vienna City Card options also include a one-off 24 hr pass for the Big Bus Tour.